stfbk/stfbk.github.io/_tools/Micro-Id-Gym.md

 <img class="image-centered" src="assets/Micro-Id-Gym/hla.png" alt="current_architecture" />

+## Micro-Id-Gym Backend
+The goal of the Micro-Id-Gym Backend is by construction to provide a test environment generator tailored to IdM protocols and deploy the environment in the SUT.
+Given a set of available IdM protocol implementations collected while using the tool for third parties, the SUT automatically sets-up a working environment in a local network.

+## Micro-Id-Gym Frontend
+The tools of the Micro-Id-Gym Frontend are used for the analysis of the HTTP messages generated during the authentication flow.
+The first step towards this process is to perform the authentication on the SUT.
+The messages exchanged during this process are displayed in the MSC Drawer.
+This is useful because at first glance the pentester can recognize whether the SUT follows the expected flow or not.
+The second step is to execute the automated tests provided by the Pentesting Tools.

 # Additional Contributors
 Bachelor's and master's students from the University of Trento, involved in internships and theses in FBK.